Joseph Nasi: Jewish settlement in Tiberias and Safed

 Nasi is best known for his attempt to resettle the towns of Tiberias and Safed in 1561.
-He was the first person to attempt to settle Jews in the cities of what was then Ottoman Palestine by practical means, as opposed to waiting for the Messiah.
+He was the first person in modernity to attempt to settle Jews in the cities of what was then Ottoman Palestine by practical means, as opposed to waiting for the Messiah.
 The efforts were financed together with his aunt, Dona Gracia Mendes Nasi.

 Nasi secured a grant giving ruling authority from the Sultan, and, with the assistance of Joseph ben Adruth, rebuilt the walls and the town.
 He also attempted to turn it into a textile (silk) center by planting mulberry trees and encouraging craftsmen to move there.
 Arrangements were made for Jews to move from the Papal States, but, when the Ottomans and the Republic of Venice went to war, the plan was abandoned.

 After Nasi's death, the lease of Tiberias was given to Solomon Ibn-Yaish (Alvaro Mendes).